Here are 12 characteristics of an effective leader to consider.

 12. An Effective Leader is Dedicated to the “Cause”

-Being an effective leader is not easy but it is necessary for the success of any organization or team.
+Being an effective leader is not easy.
+However, it is necessary for the success of any organization or team.
 Dedication is key.
 Being able to convey commitment to a clear purpose and cause is essential.
 The strong leader will communicate the “cause” as often as possible.

 Real dedication is fueled by the passion of the cause.
 If there is no passion then there is no motivation for the cause.

 Every successful team needs an EFFECTIVE LEADER!
-The goal of all leaders should be to constantly ask a simple question of themselves, “Am I being an effective leader?”
+All leaders should ask a simple question of themselves, “Am I being an effective leader?”
 This question can be answered by considering these 12 characteristics of an effective leader.